RhitiB/Car_Pricing_Germany/README.md

 - `02.Exploratory_Data_Analysis.ipynb`
 - `03Statistical_Data_Analysis.ipynb`
 - `04Feature_Engineering.ipynb`
-- `cars_data.csv`: Raw dataset
-- `cars_dataset_cleaned.csv`: Cleaned version for model
+---

+## Dataset Source

+The dataset used in this project was obtained from Germany Used Cars Dataset 2023 available on Kaggle.
+After downloading, the files were renamed as follows:

+- cars_dataset.csv (original dataset)
+- cars_dataset_cleaned.csv (dataset after data cleaning)
+---

-🧠 Model Training Notes
+## Model Training Notes

-The dataset was cleaned, analyzed, and transformed using multiple Jupyter Notebooks.
+- The dataset was cleaned, analyzed, and transformed using multiple Jupyter Notebooks.

-A K-Nearest Neighbors model was trained on scaled inputs using StandardScaler.
+- A K-Nearest Neighbors model was trained on scaled inputs using StandardScaler.

-The best k was chosen through experimentation (k=5).
+- The best k was chosen through experimentation (k=5).

-The trained model and scaler were saved using Python's pickle module.
+- The trained model and scaler were saved using Python's pickle module.